pg-spot-ops/pg-spot-operator/README.md

 Current monthly Spot price for r6a.8xlarge in region ap-south-2: $95.0 Current Spot vs Ondemand discount rate: -88.5% ($95.0 vs $823.7), approx. 14x to non-HA RDS Current expected monthly eviction rate range: <5%

+pg_spot_operator --ram-min=256 --region=ap-south-2 --instance-name=play
+# Note that when installing from PyPI, on first real setup run the Ansible setup files are downloaded
+# from Github into ~/.pg-spot-operator/ansible.
+If this seems too fishy, one can also pre-download.
 ```

 # Integrating with user applications